narada-trust/srimad-bhagwatam/README.md

 # Śrīmad Bhāgavatam

-The complete text of srimad bhagwatam in easy to process format.
+The complete text of Śrīmad Bhāgavatam in easy to process format.